SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 - We can use iRODS to upload, manage and annotate data
 - We can steer dataflows between iRODS instances with the iRODS native icommands
 - We can steer data between our laptop/userinterface and iRODS with gridFTP
-- We can execute third party transfers with gridFTP between a gridFTP enabled iRODS server and a 'normal' iRODS server
+- We can execute third party transfers with gridFTP between a gridFTP enabled iRODS server and a 'normal' gridFTP server